envoyproxy/learnenvoy/_articles/routing-basics.md

           port_value: 80
 ```

-This example uses DNS for load balancing, but Envoy can also be configured to
+While example uses DNS for load balancing, but Envoy can also be configured to
 work with service discovery.

 ### Dynamic configuration of routes and clusters